Interstate 190 (Massachusetts): Route description

 The southern terminus of I-190 is in Worcester.
-Near the Greendale Mall, there is an interchange with Route 12 before the highway passes along the eastern shore of Indian Lake and continues through the northern points of Worcester.
+Near the former site of the Greendale Mall, there is an interchange with Route 12 before the highway passes along the eastern shore of Indian Lake and continues through the northern points of Worcester.
 In West Boylston, I-190 has a second interchange with Route 12 before turning northwest into Holden.
 The freeway later crosses the Quinapoxet River and then curves to the northeast reentering West Boylston.
 I-190 intersects Route 140 and then intersects Route 12 once more in Sterling.
 There is an exit for Route 117 in Lancaster.
 North of Johnny Appleseed State Park and Lancaster Town Forest, I-190 reaches its northern terminus at Route 2 and Mechanic Street in the city of Leominster.

 A portion of the highway was built with extra-wide shoulders, which are painted green, to prevent runoff from contaminating the nearby Wachusett Reservoir.

-History

 Exit list

 All interchanges were to be renumbered to mileage-based numbers under a project scheduled to start in 2016.
 However, this project was postponed until November 18, 2019, when MassDOT confirmed that, beginning in late mid-2020, the exit renumbering project will begin.
 On March 12, 2021, MassDOT announced that the I-190 exit numbers will get renumbered for two days starting on March 21.